floooh/floooh.github.io/_posts/2025-03-03-sokol-gfx-compute-update.md

   defines the 'workgroup size' to the Metal API (this is in `sg_shader_desc` because those values are normally extracted from shader code via reflection)
 - The `readonly` boolean in the storage buffer bindslot declaration is now allowed to be false, but only in compute shaders.
-The readonly flag is now used by sokol-gfx as hint for 'resource hazard tracking' in some backend APIs.
+This flag is now used by sokol-gfx as hint for 'resource hazard tracking' in some backend APIs.
 - A new HLSL/D3D11 specific item `uint8_t register_u_n` has been added to
   the storage buffer bindslot declaration, this is used to communicate the